semanticClimate/internship_sC/README.md

 # internship_sC

-This contains the work progress by the interns and discussion for different tasks.\
+This contains the work progress by the interns and discussion for different tasks.
-Name : Anudev